 Make your own play dough – There probably hasn’t been a run on Cream of Tartar (my affiliate link), so you should still be able to find this in the spice aisle at the grocery store.
 All the other ingredients are pretty ordinary, and you probably already have them at home.
 This is a fun activity!

 Read free ebooks from the library – this is one of my personal favorite things to do during any vacation.
-If you have a Kansas Library Card, you can download and read ebooks for free from the Wichita Public Library.
+If you have a library card (which you can now get over the phone!), you can download and read ebooks for free from the Wichita Public Library.
 And they’ve even got free audiobooks now!
+If you have a Kansas Library Card, you’ve got access to other online library resources as well!

 Buy and fly a kite – As soon as you catch a few rays of sunlight peeking out, grab your kites and go to a city park.
 If you already have the kite, this is free.
 If you need to buy a kite, I have friends who sell them!